Analysis | Parsing Trump’s baffling, head-slapping comments on mask-wearing

 Trump’s made this assertion before, that touching a mask invalidates the utility of the mask.
 It doesn’t, as the science that Trump claims to follow makes very clear.

-After the aside about waiters, Trump changed direction again, looping in the government’s top infectious disease expert, Anthony S. Fauci.
+After the aside about waiters, Trump changed direction again, looping in the government’s top infectious-disease expert, Anthony S. Fauci.

 Answer 3: The messaging on masks changed anyway.

-“There are a lot of people,” Trump said — “if you look at Dr. Fauci, his original statement, you look at a lot of people, CDC, you look at a lot of people’s original statement.
-They said very strongly, George, ‘don’t wear masks.’
-Then all of a sudden they went to ‘wear masks.’”
+“There are a lot of people,” Trump said — “if you look at Dr. Fauci’s original statement, you look at a lot of people, CDC, you look at a lot of people’s original statement.
+They said very strongly, George, ‘Don’t wear masks.’
+Then all of a sudden they went to, ‘Wear masks.’ ”

 It is true that guidance that originally emerged included recommendations against mask-wearing.
 In part, this was a function of some remaining uncertainty about how the virus spread most effectively.
-In part, it was also a function of need: masks were in short supply, and what was available was needed by medical professionals.
+In part, it was also a function of need: Masks were in short supply, and what was available was needed by medical professionals.
 Recommending against civilians wearing high-quality masks meant more high-quality masks could be sent to hospitals facing a flood of infected patients.

 In other words, the original suggestion that people not wear masks derived at least to some extent from the inability of the government to provide sufficient protective equipment to doctors and nurses.